Markov-Modulated Affine Processes: The associated Martingale Problem

 where $G_k = (k \Id - \genX)^{-1}$.
 Note that the operator $G_k$, the resolvent of the semigroup $(\CsemiX_t)_{t \geq 0}$, exists by standard results from semigroup theory, see e.g.\ Section~VII.4 of \cite{Werner2018Funktionalanalysis}.
 Then, $\{\genX_k\}_{k \in \N}$ is a sequence of \emph{bounded} operators, and it holds that $\lim_{k \to \infty} \genX_k f = \genX f$ (where the limit is pointwise for $f \in \domgen{\genX}$), since $(\genX, \domgen{\genX})$ generates a strongly continuous semigroup, see for instance \cite[Chapter~1]{bib:ethier-kurtz-86} for details.

 \begin{lemma} Consider the operator $(\gen_k, \domgen{\gen})$, where

-Then, there exists a solution to the martingale problem associated with $(\gen_k, \domgen{\gen})$. \end{lemma} \begin{proof} To prove the lemma we resort to~\cite[Proposition 4.10.2]{bib:ethier-kurtz-86}.
-Accordingly, we have to show that for each $k$ there exists a kernel $\pi^X_k$ such that we obtain the following representation for any $g \in \domgen{\genX}$,
+Then, there exists a solution to the martingale problem associated with $(\gen_k, \domgen{\gen})$. \end{lemma} \begin{proof} To prove the lemma we rely on \cite[Proposition 4.10.2]{bib:ethier-kurtz-86}.
+Accordingly, we first show that for each $k$ there exists a kernel $\pi^X_k$ such that we obtain the following representation for any $g \in \domgen{\genX}$,

-First, note that the operator $G_k$ from~\eqref{eqn:yosida} is a bijection from $\Cinf{\stateX}$ onto $\domgen{\genX}$.
+To establish \eqref{eqn:repres_Riesz_proof_bounded} note first that the operator $G_k$ from~\eqref{eqn:yosida} is a bijection from $\Cinf{\stateX}$ onto $\domgen{\genX}$.
 Additionally, since $G_k$ is a positive linear operator, we know by the Riesz representation theorem that there exists a kernel $\pi^X_k$ such that for any $f \in \Cinf{\stateX}$

 Pick an arbitrary $g \in \domgen{\genX}$.
 Consequently, since $(k\Id - \genX)g \in \Cinf{\stateX}$ by the Hille-Yosida theorem, it holds that